 - Userinfo Endpoint

-Copy the generated document in the "Keypair set" section and paste it to the service's "JWK Set Content" section in "JWK Set" tab.
-Also add the value of "kid" of this keypair set ("1" in this example) to "ID Token Signature Key ID" section in the same settings page.
+After the registration, add the value of "kid" of this keypair set ("1" in this example) to "ID Token Signature Key ID" section in the same "JWK Set" tab.

 In order for the Authlete service to issue an ID token signed with the new key (signature algorithm: ES256), choose "ES256" on "ID Token Signature Algorithm" section in Client Settings.